r5py/r5edu/source/index.rst

 .. figure:: img/Sustainable_mobility_banner.png

-*Workshop*: **Open tools for large-scale spatial accessibility analysis in Python and R** The workshop deals with the use open-source tools in Python (r5py) and R (r5r) to study spatial accessibility in urban environments.
+*Workshop*: **Open tools for large-scale spatial accessibility analysis in Python and R** deals with the use open-source tools in Python (r5py) and R (r5r) to study spatial accessibility in urban environments.

 After participating in the event: